tari-project/rfcs/src/RFC-0170_NetworkCommunicationProtocol.md

 - A CN MUST construct and provide a list of peer addresses from its routing table that is similar to a requested node ID so that other CCs and CNs can extend their routing tables.
 - A CN MUST keep its routing table up to date by removing unreachable peer addresses and adding newly received addresses.
 - It MUST have a mechanism to determine if a node ID was obtained through registration or was derived from an identification public key.
-- A CN MUST calculate the similarity between different node IDs by calculating the Hamming distance between the bits of the two node ID numbers.
+- A CN MUST calculate the similarity between different node IDs by calculating the XOR distance between the two node ID numbers.

 #### Functionality Required of Communication Clients